Who Looked More Bangin’ At The 2021 Golden Globes?

-The socially distanced Golden Globe Awards took place Sunday and some of your fave celebs rocked high-fashion from the comfort of their homes.
+The socially distanced Golden Globe Awards took place Sunday and some of your fave celebs rocked high-fashion from the comfort of their homes and hotel rooms.

 The awards ceremony allowed only limited attendance per COVID-19 regulations and those given the green-light to attend in person rocked stylish LEWKS on the main stage.